 Before you snap a single photo, you need to figure out how you’ll be taking them.
 Will you be going up in a helicopter to snap these shots or will you be using a drone?

-If you’ve decided to pick a drone to enhance your aerial photography, make sure you check out our list on the top drones for photography.
+If you’ve decided to pick a drone to enhance your aerial photography skills, make sure you check out our list of the top drones for photography.

 2. Pick a High ISO Range Camera